-- information on the financial, strategic and operational position of the Company; - a comprehensive letter of appointment which sets out the Company's expectations on acceptance of the position; - a written statement which sets out the duties, rights and responsibilities they undertake on becoming a director together with material detailing the operations, policies and practices of the Company; - access to previous Board papers together with recent Annual Reports and interim financial statements; - access to insurance information and provision of a deed of indemnity, access and insurance; and - formal meetings arranged with the Board and senior management.
+- information on the financial, strategic and operational position of the Company; - a comprehensive letter of appointment which sets out the Company's expectations on acceptance of the position, term of the appointment and remuneration including superannuation entitlements; - a written statement which sets out the duties, rights and responsibilities they undertake on becoming a director together with material detailing the operations, policies and practices of the Company; - access to previous Board papers together with recent Annual Reports and interim financial statements; - access to insurance information and provision of a deed of indemnity, access and insurance; and - formal meetings arranged with the Board and senior management.

-Upon rotation of directors at each Annual General Meeting as appropriate, all relevant information is provided to security holders within the Notice of Meeting including biographical details, other material directorships, term of office and independence of directors.
+Upon rotation of directors at each Annual General Meeting as appropriate, all relevant information is provided to security holders within the Notice of Meeting including biographical details, other material directorships, term of office and independence of directors, to enable security holders to make an informed decision on whether or not to elect or re-elect an existing or new director.

 Paladin has developed a board skills matrix to assist in identifying any gaps in the collective skills of the Board for professional development and succession planning purposes.
 All directors are expected to maintain the skills required to discharge their obligations to the Company.
 The Board, through the Governance, Remuneration & Nomination Committee, periodically reviews the professional development needs of the directors.
-To assist the directors in maintaining an appropriate level of knowledge of the operations of the Company, it is proposed that directors will from time to time undertake a site visit to the Langer Heinrich Mine in Namibia.
+To assist the directors in maintaining an appropriate level of knowledge of the operations of the Company, directors will from time to time undertake a site visit to the Langer Heinrich Mine in Namibia.

-5.3 Notification of Interests and Treatment of Conflicts
+7.4 Notification of Interests and Treatment of Conflicts

-In accordance with the Company's Board Charter and Code of Business Conduct and Ethics (copies of which are available on Paladin's website) a director must fully and frankly inform the Board or the Chair, as soon as the director is aware of any conflict or potential conflict of interest which that director may have in relation to any particular matter or item of business.
+In accordance with the Company's Board Charter and Code of Business Conduct and Ethics (copies of which are available on Paladin's website www.paladinenergy.com.au) a director must fully and frankly inform the Board or the Chair, as soon as the director is aware of any conflict or potential conflict of interest which that director may have in relation to any particular matter or item of business.
 Unless decided otherwise by the other members of the Board, the director should be absent from discussion and decision on that matter.
 Directors must comply strictly with Corporations Act requirements and Board policy for the avoidance of conflicts.
-The Company Secretary maintains a register of all possible conflict of interests.
+Agendas for Board meetings have as a standing item declaration of interests and the Company Secretary maintains a register of interests which includes all actual or perceived conflicts of interest and other Board positions held by directors.

-5.4 Board Performance Evaluation
+7.5 Board Performance Evaluation

 Improvement in Board processes and effectiveness is a continuing objective and the primary purpose of Board evaluation is to identify ways to improve performance.
 The Chair is responsible for conducting an annual review of the Board performance.
-A Board performance review was conducted during FY2023.
-The Board evaluation process involved completion of individual questionnaires focused on process, structure, effectiveness and contributions.
+An internal Board performance review was conducted during FY2024.
+The Board evaluation process involved completion of individual questionnaires focused on process, structure, effectiveness and contributions with the results then being evaluated by the Chair.